Correction: The previous cast list was incomplete and has been updated.

 Homer Independent Press

-Performances are at 7 p.m.
-March 19 and 20 and at 3 and 7 p.m.
-March 21 at the Homer High School Mariner Theatre.
+Performances are 7 p.m., March 19 and 20, and 3 and 7 p.m., March 21, at the Homer High School Mariner Theater.
 General Admission is $15, $12 for seniors, $10 for students and $40 for families.
 Tickets are available at the Homer Bookstore or at the door.
 Cash or check only, and all proceeds go to the Homer High School Choir Program.

-Choir director and musical director Kyle Schneider plays the piano during rehearsals for “Footloose” at the Mariner Theatre.
+Choir director and musical director Kyle Schneider plays the piano during rehearsals for “Footloose” at the Mariner Theater.
 (Photo by Poppy Smith/Homer Independent Press)

-Rehearsals faced a challenge while the Mariner Theatre had to be closed during winter break and into the new year.
-According to a letter from Homer High School principal Eric Pederson, “a rigging wire supporting a batten failed, causing the attached acoustic ceiling to fall onto the stage.”
+Rehearsals faced a challenge while the Mariner Theater had to be closed during winter break and into the new year.
+According to a letter from Homer High School Principal Eric Pederson, “a rigging wire supporting a batten failed, causing the attached acoustic ceiling to fall onto the stage.”
 The Kenai Peninsula Borough School District closed the theater until the stage could be made safe.
-Schneider said that until the end of February rehearsals couldn’t be held in the Mariner Theatre.
+Schneider said that until the end of February rehearsals couldn’t be held in the Mariner Theater.

 “We were actually rehearsing out in the Homer High School Commons or in the Green Room.
 And while that is very common for other productions, that is not the norm for our production,” Schneider said. “…Being able to be back in the space was really important to us, and we were very, very relieved when that was the case.
 And thankfully, you know, the stage is safe.”